 Final Thoughts

 Some people might think that an audio interface’s extra features are superfluous.
-In this scenario, you can continue using the USB microphone that you now own or intend to purchase.
+In this scenario, you can continue using the USB microphone you own or intend to purchase.